Frances Hawks Cameron

 - Frances Hawks Cameron died on 10 October 1957 in Alexandria, Rapides Parish, Louisiana.

-> - She was buried at Arlington National Cemetery in Arlington, Virginia.
+- She was interred at Arlington National Cemetery, Arlington, Virginia.

-> - The following appeared on 11 October 1957 in The Alexandria Town Talk: Mrs. Frances Cameron Burnett, 73, died at 8 p.m.
+- The following appeared on 11 October 1957 in The Alexandria Town Talk: Mrs. Frances Cameron Burnett, 73, died at 8 p.m.
 Thursday in an Alexandria hospital.

 Remains will be shipped from John Kramer and Son Funeral Home to the Arlington National cemetery in Virginia today for services and interment.